-A 38-second ad-lib recorded between takes of Two Of Us, Maggie Mae was taped during the third session for Let It Be.
+A 38-second ad-lib recorded between takes of ‘Two Of Us’, ‘Maggie Mae’ was taped during the Let It Be album sessions.

-A traditional Liverpool folk song about a prostitute who robbed a sailor, Maggie May (as it is more commonly known) is believed to date from the early 19th century.
+A traditional Liverpool folk song about a prostitute who robbed a sailor, ‘Maggie May’ (as it is more commonly known) is believed to date from the early 19th century.

 The Beatles’ recording took place on 24 January 1969 at their Apple Studios at 3 Savile Row, London.
-It is the second shortest song in the group’s official catalogue; the briefest being the same year’s Her Majesty.
+It is the second shortest song in the group’s official catalogue; the briefest being the same year’s ‘Her Majesty’.

-John Lennon made a home recording of Maggie Mae, featuring just himself on acoustic guitar and vocals, in 1979.
+John Lennon made a home recording of ‘Maggie Mae’, featuring just himself on acoustic guitar and vocals, in 1979.
 It can be heard on the John Lennon Anthology box set, released in 1998.

 ‘Tis the port of Liverpool They returned me to Two pounds ten a week, that was my pay